 At Schnitzer Steel, corporate governance provides a strong foundation upon which our business operates.
-Our governance prolicies and structures are designed to promote thoughtful consideration of our business actions and appropriate risk-taking, with the goal of producing successful business results for you - our owners.
+Our governance policies and structures are designed to promote thoughtful consideration of our business actions and appropriate risk-taking, with the goal of producing successful business results for you - our owners.

-- Six of Eight Directors Independent - Board Diversity: 3 women = 38% of Board - Separate Board Chairman and Chief Executive Officer ("CEO") - Lead Independent Director - All Standing Board Committees Composed Entirely of Independent Directors - All members of the Audit Committee are financial experts - Regular Executive Sessions of Independent Directors - Robust Stock Ownership Requirements for Directors and Officers - Active Shareholder Outreach - Board Participation in Shareholder Engagement - Shareholder Ratification of Selection of External Audit Firm - Board Refreshment: 38% of Board < 8 Years - Director Term Limit Policy - No Director Serves on More Than 2 Other Public Company Boards - Awarded World's Most Ethical Company Designation for the Fifth Consecutive Year in Fiscal 2019 by the Ethisphere Institute - Code of Conduct for Directors, Officers, and Employees - Annual Board and Committee Self-Evaluations - Anti-Hedging and Anti-Pledging Policies and Prohibition on Derivative Transactions - No Shareholders' Rights Plan
+- Seven of Nine Directors Independent - ✓ Board Diversity: 4 women = 44% of Board - Lead Independent Director - All Standing Board Committees Composed Entirely of Independent Directors - All members of the Audit Committee are Financial Experts - Regular Executive Sessions of Independent Directors - Robust Stock Ownership Requirements for Directors and Officers - Active Shareholder Outreach with Regular Board Updates - Board Participation in Shareholder Engagement - Shareholder Ratification of Selection of External Audit Firm - ✓ Board Refreshment: 44% of Board < 8 Years - Director Term Limit and Overboarding Policies - Strong Oversight of Culture, Human Capital Management, and Leadership Development Programs and Strategies - Awarded World's Most Ethical Company Designation for the Sixth Consecutive Year in Fiscal 2020 by the Ethisphere Institute - Code of Conduct for Directors, Officers, and Employees - Strong Oversight of Sustainability and Public Policy Issues Impacting our Business - Annual Board and Committee Self-Evaluations - Anti-Hedging and Anti-Pledging Policies and Prohibition on Derivative Transactions